martinp23/peeksgroup-website/content/authors/andy-hoang/_index.md

 ---
 # Display name
-title: "Stephen Bortolussi"
+title: "Andy Hoang"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "stephen-bortolussi"
+- "andy-hoang"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD student (2021-); Honours Student (2020)
+role: Visiting Student (2022)

 # Organizations/Affiliations
 organizations:
-- name: University of New South Wales
+- name: Franklin & Marshall College
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Stephen is from Sydney, Australia, and originally joined the Peeks group as an honours student in 2020, looking into the properties of liquid crystalline materials.
-He returned to the group in 2021 to start his PhD in Chemistry at UNSW.
-The current direction of his research is computational and synthetic studies into the electronic properties of (anti)aromatic molecules.
-He is also a teaching fellow with the UNSW School of Chemistry, and has an active role in the [Students of Chemistry Society (SOCS)](https://www.chemistry.unsw.edu.au/current-students/undergraduate/socs).
+bio: Andy is a senior Chemistry and Mathematics double major at Franklin & Marshall College, Pennsylvania.
+He is joining the Peeks Group during his exchange term to work on a synthesis project.
+When Andy is not in the lab, you can find him at ICC where he usually has dance practices with his dance crew.

 # List each interest with a dash
 interests:
-- Properties of liquid crystalline materials
-- Excited state and charged state (anti)aromaticity
+- Medicinal Chemistry, Synthetic Chemistry of Novel Antibacterial Compounds

 education:
   courses:
-  - course: Bachelor of Advanced Science (Chemistry/Material Science, Statistics minor)
+  - course: Bachelor of Chemistry and Mathematics, in progress
-    institution: University of New South Wales
+    institution: Franklin & Marshall College
-    year: 2020
+    year: 2019-2023
 #   - course: Title course 1
 #     institution: Name of Institution
 #     year: 2012